-At the baseline visit, the eligibility criteria will be reviewed by a medically qualified doctor, the trial explained, and informed consent obtained.
+Prior to the baseline assessments, the eligibility criteria will be reviewed by a medically qualified doctor, the trial explained, and informed consent obtained.
 The following assessments and procedures will be completed:

-- Review eligibility criteria - Obtain written informed consent - Collection of sociodemographic data, medical and drug history including previous falls - Brief examination: heart rate (+/-ECG as per the trial specific instructions), lying and standing blood pressure, height and weight, MDS-UPDRS III, IV, frailty and dual task gait assessment (consisting of 2, 10m walks, one of which will be performed with a dual (naming) task), SPPB. - Neuropsychometry: MoCA - Quality of life and cost effectiveness: EQ-5D-5L
+- Review eligibility criteria - Obtain written informed consent - Collection of sociodemographic data, medical and drug history including previous falls - Brief examination: heart rate (+/-ECG as per the trial specific instructions), lying and standing blood pressure, height and weight, MDS-UPDRS III, IV, frailty and dual task gait assessment (consisting of timed walks as tolerated, one of which will be performed with a dual (naming) task, and 1 performed with turns to examine freezing of gait), SPPB. - Neuropsychometry: MoCA - Quality of life and cost effectiveness: EQ-5D-5L